MeyerTalon/URAP-ML-Interview-Task/README.md

    - Populate `legal_dict` with each legal term as the key, and its index as the value.
 5. Open the `companies.txt` file:
    - Populate `company_dict` with each line representing a company name as the key, and its index as the value.
-6. Initialize the fine-tined BERT model and tokenizer for legal identifier detection.

 ### Example:
 ```python